DavidNikolovski24/velnes.mk/README.md

 -Client requirement was this app to be mobile only.

--My side of job was to build only frontend side. db.json is temporary solution until backend comes in.
+-My side of job was to build only frontend side.
+I add Firebase as temporary solution until backend comes in.